 Preventing the molestation of a child, however, is not the same as two teenagers engaging in consensual sexual intercourse say many advocates of what have come to be called “Romeo and Juliet” laws.
 These laws recognize that teenagers who may be separated in age by a few years may still be in love and engage in consensual sex.
 California does not have a Romeo and Juliet law.
 In California, the age of consent is set at 18 years old and sexual intercourse with someone under the age of consent is a criminal offense.
 The type of offense depends on the age of the victim and perpetrator.

-Along with a term of incarceration, a conviction for unlawful sexual intercourse with a minor may also face civil fines and could be required to register as a sex offender if you move to another state.
+Along with a term of incarceration, a conviction for unlawful sexual intercourse with a minor (defined as an individual under the legal age of consent in California) may also result in civil fines and the perpetrator could be required to register as a sex offender if you move to another state.